craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Dusk's Pack has a tense relationship with Mercy and their Roamers; the Pack will corner Mercy's Roamers and force them into a trading locational information on the other inhabitants of the level and their supplies for the **Tokens** the Pack takes off their kills.

 ###### Reaper's Pack
 Hailing from the sixth level of Kailkeep, Reaper leads a brutal, hungry, hunt-and-kill pack.
-They will eat their kills on scene, or even during the fight,
+They will eat their kills on scene, or even during the fight, without sacrificing their combat efficacy.
+Often, Reaper's pack wins the fight off the back of their opponent's overconfidence, pouncing upon those who move to interrupt the pack's mealtimes.

 ###### Lynch's Pack
-Hails from the seventh level of Kailkeep, Lynch leads a drug fueled pack of
+Hailing from the seventh level of Kailkeep, Lynch leads a drug fueled pack of absolute beefcakes.
+Lynch's pack is largely subsidized by their audience, who provides the steroids and stimulants used by the pack.

 #### Survivalists
 People with little to no training have been taken to the Hells as long as the Hells have existed.
 Few are capable of surviving while retaining their morality, *and* their intelligence.
 These are those few.
 Survivalists all will avoid conflict if at all reasonable, and have been scorned for trusting others before.